 Probate Laws in Texas FAQs

-Probate is the legal process of administering the estate of a deceased person, resolving any claims and distributing the deceased person’s property according to their will or, if there is no will, according to Texas law.
+Probate is the legal process of managing a deceased person’s estate.
+First, the court resolves any outstanding claims.
+Then, it distributes the deceased person’s property.
+If a valid will exists, the court follows its instructions.
+However, if there is no will, the court distributes assets according to Texas law.

 No, not all estates go through probate in Texas.
 Estates with a value of less than $75,000 and no real estate can be handled through a simplified process known as a small estate affidavit.